 Efficiency: The heat is where it should be at a low level with the floor being the hottest place.
 Radiators heat the unusable ceiling space first with the floor being the coldest place.
 If your feet are warm then your body will also be warm.

-Health: Radiators create convection currents which moves dust up and around the room.
-UFH does not create the same problem so is a great advantage especially for those suffering from particular respiratory problems such as asthma.
+Health: Radiators create convection currents that move dust up and around the room.
+UFH does not create the same problem so is a great advantage, especially for those suffering from particular respiratory problems such as asthma.

 Maintenance: Electric Underfloor Heating requires no maintenance once fitted, there is no yearly servicing and most systems are backed up with a lifetime warranty.

-Desirability: Underfloor heating is the new must have heating in modern and refurbished homes.
+Desirability: Underfloor heating is the new must-have heating in modern and refurbished homes.
 Once used often it’s a case of out with the old GSH and in with the new UFH.
 Large boxy unsightly radiators are becoming a thing of the past.
-Like the old economy 7 systems time is ticking on continued dominance of GSH as the chosen home heating.
+Like the old economy 7 systems, time is ticking on the continued dominance of GSH as the chosen home heating.

 Cost: Living Heat underfloor heating is cheaper to buy, install and maintain making it the cheapest heating to run when compared to GSH.

-Installation cost Electric Underfloor Heating is very cheap to install with no specialist labour or tools required other than a electrician to make the final electrical connections it is also suitable for use directly under virtually any floor covering, (assuming the correct system is installed). making it suitable for renovation projects.
-When using water underfloor heating the depth and weight of screed must be considered / accommodated.
-Water underfloor heating is much more labour and material intensive as specialist tools and labour are required to install the several different stages of the heating such as insulations, pipes, concrete screeds, manifolds, electrics and boiler which could be gas, electric or oil fuelled.
+Installation cost Electric Underfloor Heating is very cheap to install with no specialist labour or tools required other than an electrician to make the final electrical connections it is also suitable for use directly under virtually any floor covering, (assuming the correct system is installed). making it suitable for renovation projects.
+When using water underfloor heating the depth and weight of the screed must be considered/accommodated.
+Water underfloor heating is much more labour and material intensive as specialist tools and labour are required to install the several different stages of the heating such as insulations, pipes, concrete screeds, manifolds, electrics, and boiler which could be gas, electric, or oil fuelled.

 Running cost: Electric and Water Underfloor Heating comes in several different forms and systems so a direct comparison is virtually impossible.
-Both systems however are suitable for use as primary heat sources or simple floor warming and when installed with sufficient insulation can be run very economical.
-If would like an approximate running cost based upon your requirements please feel free to contact the Living Heat Technical Department where an engineer will be happy to provide you with further information based upon your project.
+Both systems however are suitable for use as primary heat sources or simple floor warming and when installed with sufficient insulation can be run very economically.
+If would like an approximate running cost based on your requirements please feel free to contact the Living Heat Technical Department where an engineer will be happy to provide you with further information based on your project.

 Maintenance: Electric Underfloor Heating requires no maintenance once fitted, there is no yearly servicing and most systems are backed up with a lifetime warranty.
-Water underfloor heating depending upon the boiler and power source but typically this would require yearly servicing / maintenance.
+Water underfloor heating depends upon the boiler and power source but typically this would require yearly servicing/maintenance.